numpy/numpy-user-dtypes/stringdtype/README.md

 This is the prototype implementation of the variable-width UTF-8 string DType described in [NEP 55](https://numpy.org/neps/nep-0055-string_dtype.html).

 See the NEP for implementation details and usage examples.
-Full documentation will be written as before this code is merged into NumPy.
+See `numpy.dtypes.StringDType` for the version that made it into NumPy.

 ## Building